A Cottage for Sale

-"A Cottage for Sale" is a popular song.
-The music was composed by Willard Robison, and the lyrics were written by Larry Conley.
-The song was first published in 1929, and over 100 performers have recorded versions of "A Cottage for Sale."
-The first versions of the song were released by The Revelers in January 1930 and Bernie Cummins with the New Yorker Orchestra in March 1930.
+"A Cottage for Sale" is a popular song, with music by Willard Robison and lyrics by Larry Conley.
+It was published in 1929, and has been recorded over 100 times; the first ones to be released were by The Revelers in January 1930 and by Bernie Cummins with the New Yorker Orchestra in March 1930.

 Lyrics and themes

 The song uses an empty cottage as a metaphor of a failed relationship or the end of a long relationship perhaps in death.